jwheless/data-science-projects/README.md

   -K-means clustering to group data points with similar attributes

-This repository will provide you with a strong foundation in Data Science and how to build Machine Learning models using Python programming and popular Python libraries, such as: Pandas, Numpy, Sci-kit Learn, and Matplotlib.
+This repository will provide you with a strong foundation in Data Science and how to build Machine Learning models using Python programming and popular Python libraries, such as: Pandas, Numpy, Sci-kit Learn, Matplotlib, and Seaborn.